Jennifer Ringley: After JenniCam

-Since the end of 2003, Ringley has avoided having a presence on the Internet and on social media and tries to stay out of public spotlight.
+Since the end of 2003, Ringley has avoided having a presence on the Internet and on social media and tries to stay out of the public spotlight.

 By 2007, Ringley had worked for a web developer after a brief stint as a case worker for a social services agency in Sacramento.
 Out of the public eye, she stated, "I really am enjoying my privacy now.
 I don't have a web page; I don't have a MySpace page.
 It's a completely different feeling, and I think I'm enjoying it."

-In December 2014, Ringley spoke to the podcast Reply All about her experiences with Jennicam; the podcast noted that Jenny "is almost entirely absent from the Internet ... just the way she likes it."
+In December 2014, Ringley spoke to the podcast Reply All about her experiences with JenniCam; the podcast noted that Jenny "is almost entirely absent from the Internet ... just the way she likes it."

 In a 2016 interview with the BBC, Ringley described herself as a programmer in California and married to a man with the very common surname of Johnson.